 Posts

-Is It Just Stubbornness?
-Understanding Why Your Child Says "No" So Often Let's talk about kids who seem to say "no" to everything!
-Maybe they always argue or throw tantrums that make you want to pull your hair out.
+Let's talk about kids who seem to say "no" to everything!
+Maybe they frequently argue or throw tantrums that make you want to pull your hair out.
 If this sounds familiar, you might be wondering if your child has something called Oppositional Defiant Disorder (ODD).
 This blog series will help you understand ODD and what you can do about it.
-Click Here to Read the Introduction: Stubbornness vs. ODD: What's the Difference?
+Click Here to Review the Introduction: Stubbornness vs. ODD: What's the Difference?
 It's normal for kids to be stubborn sometimes.
 They might not want to clean their room, eat their vegetables, or go to bed when you tell them to.
 But this is usually just a temporary thing.
 They might get a little frustrated, but they eventually come around.
 ODD is different.
-It's when a child's defiance and arguments become a daily struggle that disrupts their life at home, school, and with friends.
-They might argue constantly, even over small things.
-They cou
+It's when a child's defiance and arguments become a struggle almost every day for at least six months.
+ODD behaviors may disrupt one or more of these settings; your home, school, and peer relationships.
+Your child might argue constantly, even over small things.
+They

 Parenting and Child Conduct Counseling Receives 2024 Best of St. Charles Award